Rushi11111/SparkMetricsAndQueryOptimisation/README.md

 <br/>Stats for query without dictionary (in any row group) for column user_description:
 ![alt text](https://github.com/Rushi11111/Rushi11111/blob/main/EqualToStringWithoutDict.png)

 Stats for same query after making dictionary available for column user_description (in every row group).
-Here, note that spark still reads around 65 MB, which is of footers and metadata:
+Here, note that spark still reads around 65 MB, which is because of footers and metadata, in this case size of dictionary increased as compared to that of integer column case:
 ![alt text](https://github.com/Rushi11111/Rushi11111/blob/main/EqualToStringWithDict.png)

 <h2> End Notes </h2>